 2. When Selecting your KPIs, Be Selective

-Unless you’re a stupendous enterprise that doesn’t care about the money the spend to track every one of their KPI’s, you need to be careful in your selection process.
+Unless you’re a stupendous enterprise that doesn’t care about the money they spend to track every one of its KPIs, you need to be careful in your selection process.

 Tracking these KPIs is a herculean task that requires a fortune, so you should follow these tips to help you make smart decisions.
 They are: